hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 9: Podcasting</summary>
-  <blockquote>After completing the readings and activities in this module you should: (1) Understand the ways that podcasting can be used to communicate historical content; (2) Understand the ways that podcasting can help to build a community around a public history project.
+  <p><em>After completing the readings and activities in this module you should: (1) Understand the ways that podcasting can be used to communicate historical content; (2) Understand the ways that podcasting can help to build a community around a public history project.</em></p>

-  Remember, this is a flex week, so you can complete it at any time before April 1, 2024.
-But, each week you will need to write a blog post offering an update on your progress on your project.</blockquote>
+  <p><em>Remember, this is a flex week, so you can complete it at any time before April 1, 2024.
+But, each week you will need to write a blog post offering an update on your progress on your project.</em></p>
   <h3>Readings and Activities</h3>
   <ul>
   <li>"Podcasts and public history," by Jim McGrath</li>